 If your region has extreme temperatures, you may find sand too cold once winter sets in.
 Take a look at the deep litter method as an alternative.
 If you're going to change, do it as early as possible this month.
 It should really have been done in early October.

 4. Protect your run from cold winds by adding some windbreaks.
 Planting bushes in the early autumn helps.
 Alternatively, use cardboard or heavy duty plastic tied around the edge of the run.
 It doesn't look pretty but it does the job of protecting chickens from cold winds.

 5. On no account dress your chickens in winter woollies in a well-meaning attempt to keep them warm.
 It prevents them from fluffing up their feathers, and they're far more likely to die from the cold than if you allow them to warm themselves naturally.

 Although chickens can deal well in low temperatures, they cannot cope with the combination of damp and draughts.
-That combination can lead to frostbite, particularly in large-combed chickens.
+That mix can lead to frostbite, particularly in large-combed chickens.

 7. Make sure to leave some ventilation in the top third of the coop.
 There's a difference between allowing ventilation and having cold winds whistling past your flocks' ears.
 Ventilation should be at a much higher level than the roost – around the level where the walls meet the roof, or higher.

 Use hardware cloth to block gaps so predators can't get through, but don't block them altogether.
 This allows the moisture created by chicken breath, and the ammonia created by their poop, to rise and escape.

 It's not only humans who feel the cold.
 This is the time of year when rodents want a bit of warmth, too.
 Seeing rats or mice sneaking into your coop to warm themselves on your chickens is not how you want start the month.

 It's important not to over-dramatise this, but it's equally important to understand that, apart from just not being very pleasant, rodents can bring disease to your coop and an infestation can have drastic effects on your chickens' health.